ljurk/dot/readme.md

 ### login manger

-[ly](https://github.com/fairyglade/ly) is used as a login manger.
-After installation its necessary to enable the service and update its PAM-config, so ly unlocks gnome-keyring
+lightdm is used as a login manger.
+After installation its necessary to enable the service:

 ```
-sudo rm /etc/pam.d/ly
-sudo ln -s "$(pwd)/ly/pam" /etc/pam.d/ly
 sudo systemctl enable lightdm.service
 ```